Renowned for its bamboo grove, beautiful location and famous heritage

 Arashiyama is easily accessible from Kyoto Station and many other places around Kyoto by rail.

-It can be reached on one of three railway lines: the JR Sagano Line which serves Saga Arashiyama Station; the Hankyu Line to Arashiyama Station; or the Keifuku Randen Tram Line, with its own Arashiyama Station.
+It can be reached on one of three railway lines: the JR Sagano Line which serves Saga Arashiyama Station; the Hankyu Line to Arashiyama Station; or the Keifuku Randen Tram Line.

 In the 13th century, Emperor Go-Saga had Yoshino's famous cherry trees moved here, making the area popular for cherry blossom viewing

 There are light ups through out the year, where colored beams are thrown upon the hillsides and the over the top of the Arashiyama bamboo grove

-The views from the top of the Iwatayama Monkey Park offer a unique perspective of the distant Higashiyama mountainscape
+The views from the top of the Iwatayama Monkey Park offer a stunning perspective of the distant Higashiyama mountainscape

 Across from Arashiyama is Mt.
 Ogura, famed as the setting for the Ogura Hyakunin Isshu—a classical anthology of one hundred Japanese waka by one hundred poets who wrote one poem each.
 A card game adapted from the anthology is a popular and highly competitive pastime.
-Since ancient times, renowned poets such as Basho have come on pilgrimage to Arashiyama.
+Since ancient times, renowned poets such as Basho have pilgrimaged to Arashiyama.

 Wisdom of another sort was sought at Tenryuji , ranked one of the top of the hierarchy of Kyoto's temples.

 Its garden is one of Kyoto's best, incorporating the surrounding mountains into its design, using the Japanese garden design concept of shakkei, or borrowed scenery.
 The exit at the back of the grounds leads directly to Arashiyama's world famous bamboo grove.

-The Togetsukyo, or Moon Crossing Bridge, could perhaps be considered the area's most recognizable feature as it provides a panoramic view of the mountain of Arashiyama itself.
-Originally called “Horinji Bridge” because it leads directly to Horinji Temple, the name was changed to Togetsukyo Bridge because Heian Period (794-1185) Emperor Kameyama said during a moon viewing party that it looked as if the moon was crossing the bridge.
+The Togetsukyo , or Moon Crossing Bridge, could perhaps be considered the area's most recognizable feature as it provides a panoramic view of the mountain of Arashiyama itself.
+It was named Togetsukyo in the Heian Period (794-1185) after Emperor Kameyama said during a moon viewing party that it looked as if the moon was crossing the bridge.

 The name of the river flowing beneath Togetsukyo Bridge changes depending on the location.
 It is called Oigawa River in the upper course, Hozugawa River in the middle course, and Katsuragawa River in the lower course.